divonlan/genozip/docs/genocat.rst

           |

+.. option:: --seq-only.
+Output only the sequence (nucleotide) lines.

+          |

+.. option:: --qual-only.
+Output only the quality lines.

+          |

 .. option:: --bases [^]value.
 Filter lines based on the IUPAC characters (bases) of the sequence data (see SAM/BAM options).

           |